felix-gradr/LLM-test/goal.md

 - goal.md
 - .env

 Except for this, you have no limitations.
+Feel free to add packages, more LLM calls, or even new programming languages

 ### How the project is ran
 The human will run python -m root.py iteratively.